ArthurDevel/stripe-agentic-payments-hackathon-acp-demo/README.md

 > Note: because an important part of the ACP protocol (the Shared Payment Token) isn't yet publicly available, we added a `mock_stripe_spt` server to this example.

+Thanks to @sandrozc-stripe for providing the code of this repo!

 ## Architecture

 ```